Rory Burns: Domestic career

 Having played Second XI cricket for both Surrey and Hampshire, Burns made his first-class debut for Surrey against Cambridge MCCU in May 2011.
 He made scores of 23 and 16, and keeping wicket ahead of regular keepers Steven Davies and Gary Wilson he took two catches.
 This was his only first team appearance for Surrey in the 2011 season.

 In the 2012 season, he scored a century against Leeds Bradford MCCU and filled in as wicket-keeper in one game before being called upon to open the batting in early July against Lancashire.
 He remained on the team for the rest of the season finishing with 741 runs at an average of 49.4.

 He continued to open the batting in 2013 and 2014, playing all Surrey's first-class games in both seasons.
 He scored 1000 runs in a season for the first time in 2014.
 In June 2015, whilst playing for Surrey in a NatWest t20 Blast game against Sussex Sharks at Arundel Castle, Burns collided with teammate Moisés Henriques while attempting to take a catch.
 Both players were knocked unconscious from the collision with Burns requiring stitches to facial injuries and Henriques suffering a broken jaw.
 Ambulances and medical staff treated the players on-field before taking them both to hospital.
 The game was abandoned due to the injuries.
 Burns returned to the team in late-June and finished the season with 1019 First-Class runs at an average of 48.52.
 He also played in 7 of Surrey's 10 games in the Royal London Cup, including all the knock-out games, scoring 364 runs.

 His good form in the previous season saw him selected to represent the Marylebone Cricket Club (MCC) against the champions Yorkshire in the traditional curtain-raiser to the 2016 English cricket season.
 In July 2017, he made his highest score of 219 not out versus Hampshire whilst deputising as captain in place of the injured Gareth Batty; the first time he had captained Surrey in a first class match.
 Before the 2018 season, Burns was appointed club captain for first-class and List A formats, with Batty stepping down.

 In the 2018 season, Burns led Surrey to their first County Championship title since 2002.
 In the process, he scored over 1000 runs for the fifth consecutive season, finishing the season overall as Division One's top run-scorer, with 1359 runs at an average of 64.71.

-Burns' Surrey availability was limited in 2019, 2020 and 2021 by his England duties.
+Burns's Surrey availability was limited in 2019, 2020 and 2021 by his England duties.
 In the 2019 County Championship, Burns scored 603 runs in 8 matches at an average of 37.68.
 Burns only played one match in Surrey's 2020 Bob Willis Trophy campaign, hitting 103 and 52 against Sussex.
 Playing 9 matches in the 2021 County Championship, Burns scored 617 runs at an average of 47.46.

 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred.